Back to Forum

 Delta SkyMiles: The "SkyPesos" Conundrum

 While Delta delivers an excellent operational experience, its loyalty program is heavily criticized by points and miles enthusiasts.
 Delta has aggressively devalued SkyMiles for international business class awards, often requiring hundreds of thousands of miles for a single one-way flight.
+For example, long-haul SkyMiles redemptions to Europe or Asia can often exceed 300,000 miles one-way in business class during peak demand periods, depending on route and availability, reflecting Delta’s fully dynamic award pricing model.
 However, SkyMiles are incredibly easy to use for domestic "Flash Sales" and provide a predictable, fixed value if you possess a co-branded American Express card.

 American AAdvantage: The Sweet Spot King